Enrico Letta: September 2013 government crisis

 On 28 September 2013, five ministers of The People of Freedom resigned on the orders of their leader, Silvio Berlusconi, pointing to the decision to postpone the decree that prevented the increase of the VAT from 21 to 22%, thus opening a government crisis.
-On the following day, Letta had a meeting with President Napolitano to discuss about the possible alternatives to solve the crisis.
+On the following day, Letta had a meeting with President Napolitano to discuss the possible alternatives to solve the crisis.
 The head of State stressed that he would dissolve parliament only if there were no other possible alternatives.

 In the following days, dozens of members of PdL prepared to defy Berlusconi and vote in favour of the government, prompting him to announce that he would back the Prime Minister.
 On 2 October, the government received 235 votes in favor and 70 against in the Senate, and 435 in favor and 162 against in the Chamber of Deputies.
 Letta could thus continue his grand coalition government.

 On 23 November, the Senate had to vote about the expulsion of Berlusconi from the Parliament, due to a conviction of tax fraud by the court of final instance and the Court of Cassation, which occurred a few months before.
 Because he had been sentenced to a gross imprisonment for more than two years, the Senate voted to expel him from the Parliament, barring him from serving in any legislative office for six years.

 After his expulsion from the Parliament, Berlusconi, who disbanded the PdL a few days before re-founding Forza Italia party, withdrew his support to the government.
 However, the interior minister Angelino Alfano did not follow his former leader, founding, along with other ministers and many members of the parliament, the New Centre-Right party, remaining in government.
 The government later won key confidence votes in December 2013, with 173 votes in favour in the Senate and 350 in the Chamber.

 On 26 January 2014, the Minister of Agriculture, Nunzia De Girolamo, resigned from her post due to claims of improper conduct linked to a scandal in the local healthcare system of her hometown, Benevento.
 Her resignation was accepted by Letta on the following day, who took the ministerial role ad interim.